Josefinekihlstrom/LauraDay/TESTING.md

 - Make sure that the mobile view displays the bag total first, checkout buttons second and bag items last.

 #### Checkout page
-- Make sure the content covers the whole width of the screen when on mobile view and iPad view. *(This does not apply to iPad Pro)*
+- Make sure the content covers the width of the screen when on mobile view and iPad view. *(This does not apply to iPad Pro)*
 - Make sure the order summary is displayed first and the checkout details section second.

+#### Checkout success page
+- Make sure the content covers the width of the screen when on mobile view and iPad view. *(This does not apply to iPad Pro)*

 ## Bugs
 ### Bugs found during development of the site